grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Sure Capt."
 Said Bastian.

 "Gregory...
-I'm starving, want to see if you can something going in the galley?"
+I'm starving, want to see if you can get something going in the galley?"

 "Sounds good boss."